po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/03-Day/03-Day-LessonPlan.md

   mysql -u root -p
   ```

-* Create the database by running the schema and seeds file, then exit the MySQL Shell using the `exit` command:
+* Create the database by running the schema and seeds files, then exit the MySQL Shell using the `exit` command:

   ```sh
   SOURCE db/schema.sql;